course-details-portlet

 Further on evaluation

-The final exam consists of the thesis and an oral exam in the form of a conversation about the master's thesis.
-The oral exam will be used to adjust the grade on the master's thesis.
+The exam consists of submitting the master's thesis and an oral exam in the form of a discussion about the thesis.
+The oral exam is used to adjust the grade for the master's thesis.
+Students who write together must have individual oral exams.
+They may therefore receive different grades in the oral exam.

 Specific conditions